-4. IKEv2/IPsec – (highly recommended – new to NordVPN) The latest addition to NordVPN security protocol family, which is also protected by IPsec, just as L2TP is, however, IKEv2/IPsec significantly increases security and privacy of the user by employing very strong cryptographic algorithms and keys.
+4. IKEv2/IPsec – (highly recommended – new to NordVPN) IKEv2/IPSec is the latest addition to the NordVPN security protocol family, which is also protected by IPsec, just as L2TP is.
+IKEv2/IPsec, however, significantly increases the security and privacy of the user when paired with powerful cryptographic algorithms and keys.
 NordVPN uses NGE (Next Generation Encryption) in IKEv2/IPsec.
 The ciphers used to generate Phase1 keys are AES-256-GCM for encryption, coupled with SHA2-384 to ensure integrity, combined with PFS (Perfect Forward Secrecy) using 3072-bit Diffie Hellmann keys.
 IPsec then secures the tunnel between the client and server using the strong AES256.
 This is the protocol, which provides the user with peace of mind security, stability, and speed.
 For these reasons, it is highly recommended by NordVPN and has been adopted as a default in the iOS and macOS apps.
 Instructions for set up for other devices coming soon.

 This summary of VPN protocols should be used as a reference point when moving away from default native app settings.
 We want to provide you with a freedom to choose and tinker, but also keep you informed about our motivation in offering and recommending certain protocols.
 If you have any questions or comments, please do not hesitate to express them in the comments section below.